remyaem/Business-Analytics-Machine-learning-projects/README.md

 ## Run
 Download the required notebooks.
 In a terminal or command window, navigate to the top-level project directory(that contains this README) and run one of the following commands:
-$ jupyter nbconvert --to htmlipython notebook notebookname.ipynb or jupyter notebook notebookname.ipynb
+$ jupyter nbconvert --to html ipython notebook notebookname.ipynb or jupyter notebook notebookname.ipynb